 How to Get a Job as a Respiratory Therapist

-Practice your people skills and problem-solving abilities so that you can better relate to and examine patients, plus consult with doctors and other healthcare personnel on appropriate treatment.
-Being adept with machinery is also an asset, given that medical equipment and records are increasingly digitized.
+Practice your people skills and problem-solving abilities so you can better relate to and examine patients, plus consult with doctors and other health care personnel on appropriate treatment.
+Understanding how to operate medical equipment is an asset, in addition to computer skills, since medical records are increasingly digitized.

 What is the Job Like?